Having problems with KerbalEdu?

 When KerbalEdu is run the first time on a computer it asks for the license key.
 This key is saved in *installation_directory*/KSP_Data/sharedclasses.uclass on Windows and Linux, and in KSP.app/Contents/sharedclasses.uclass on OS X. After that, and on every subsequent launch of the game, this key and the mac address of the computer are sent to the license server (server.kerbalspaceprogram.com port 443) to check if the computer is allowed to run KerbalEdu.
 The server keeps a list of mac addresses associated with the key.
 To check if a computer is allowed to run KerbalEdu the server simply checks if it has the mac address on the list associated with the key and if it is not either does not allow the game to run or if there are still unused licenses on the key adds it to the list.
 Running the Remove License tool removes the mac address of the computer it is run on from the list, leaving one license unused.

-So to do a network install you can simply install on one computer, run the game there and enter the license key, and then copy the installation directory over to all the other computers.
+So to do a network install you can simply install on one computer, create the aforementioned sharedclasses.uclass file with the license key (and 2 trailing newlines), and then copy the installation directory over to all the other computers.
 Or run the installer on all of them and then copy the sharedclasses.uclass only.
 To do an uninstall just run RemoveLicense.exe (or other OS equivalent) in the installation directory on each of the machines and then remove KerbalEdu.
 Our Windows uninstaller should run RemoveLicense automatically.
 Also remember to configure your firewalls so that server.kerbalspaceprogram.com port 443 (https) can be accessed by KerbalEdu for the license check.

 2.)
 KerbalEdu needs full write access to its installation folder.